Jobelynz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. the 4-empty script creates an empty file called hello
 6. the 5-execute script adds permission to the owner of the file hello
 7. the 6-multiple_permissions scripts adds multiple permissions
+8. the 7-everybody script adds permission to the owner, the group and the other users